Today’s Sociology: Ideology and Partisan Advocacy

 Not everyone was converted.
 “Yikes”, a viewer exclaimed, “looks like he is holding prayer beads”.
 Another left dispirited: “learned nada, had a good belly laugh though”.

-The ‘Sociological Lens’: Expose Hidden Truths
+The ‘Sociological Lens: Expose Hidden Truths

-Sociologists believe that society operates on the basis of invisible power structures that those trained in the field are best qualified to detect.
+Sociologists teach that society operates on the basis of invisible power structures that those trained in the field are best qualified to detect.
 Departmental mission statements exult how the ‘sociological lens’ is “where we make the strange familiar’ and critical for ‘opening your eyes’ so you can see problems clearly and eliminate inequality.

 One sociology professor introduced his class to the “sociological eye”, which “can never really be turned off”.
 The sociological eye is really special: “Not everyone can unlock it because not everyone has the capacity for it - if more people did, I believe that society would be a very different place.
 Use your sociological eye to try to improve the world around you, because we see structural issues, not a culmination of individual problems”.
-That’s pretty good.

 Sociology’s Revered Canon

 Most revered among sociology’s sacred texts is “The Sociological Imagination” by C. Wright Mills.
 A graduate student recalls how his professor “used to take out his dog-eared copy of the book and read passages out loud to me like a catechist”.
+Like the sociological ‘eye’ and ‘lens’, the vaporous ‘imagination’ is used to justify a field unable to stake out a turf of its own.

 According to the current sociology guru, Pierre Bourdieu, sociology, allows you to “think in a completely astonished and disconcerted way about things you think you had always understood”.
 “It reveals that which is hidden”.
 Students lap this up.

 Sociology, like other cults, rejects or ignores fact-based arguments opposed to their existing beliefs.
 Since it frowns on open discussions with adversaries, their bs arguments are allowed to circulate without being challenged.
 Their values come to seem valid to themselves because they never associate with anyone who disagrees with them.
 “Shut Up Oppressor”.
 I'm not going to engage.
-“He's evil”
+“He's evil”.

 Dominated by the White Man's Gaze?

-Even a casual scan of sociology department websites reveals that white men are a shrinking minority in the field.
+Even a casual glance at sociology department websites reveals that white men are a shrinking minority in the field.
 This is obvious, self-documenting and most evident among junior faculty and graduate students.
 White men typically comprise between 3 and 15 percent of sociology graduate students.
-At Johns Hopkins 1 of 36 students is a white man.
-In 2024 of Columbia’s 7 assistant professors and 17 incoming graduate students, one is a white man.
-(University of North Carolina: 6 of 57; Georgia: 1 of 33; Yale: 4 of 44.
-Pick your department).
-Of the few white men teaching sociology, a good percentage are Marxists or lay claim to another oppressed identity, such as LBGTQ.
+The figures below are from late 2024:

 White Men Reject Sociology’s Discrimination and Woke Ideology

-Ultimately, those white heterosexual men who complete the Ph.D program - without the benefit of race and gender-based scholarships - will be disfavored in the job market.
-If they get a job, promotions and competitive research grants will be harder to obtain.
 This reverse racism starts at the top of the profession.
-In the name of ‘resisting oppression’ and intervening in ‘socio-political struggles’, the American Sociological Association eliminated white men from leadership positions 15 years ago.
+In the name of ‘resisting oppression’ and intervening in ‘socio-political struggles’, the American Sociological Association eliminated white men from leadership positions in 2010.
 It will take generations, they argue “to overcome sociology’s roots in Eurocentric white male supremacy”.
 The US regional sociology organizations followed suit.
 As of April, 2025, not one of the eight major smaller associations had a white man in leadership.

 Sociology’s Golden Age

-Empirical and Value Neutral Sociology
+The Rise of Empirical and Value Neutral Sociology

 (Nonetheless, even in it's golden age, there were both radical sociologists who attacked dominant sociology as a handmaiden to oppressive state power, as well as a current of opposition who regarded sociology as an unsound and disreputable pseudoscience.)